 Garbage is picked up by John’s Disposal Services out of Whitewater, WI.
 Garbage collection is every Tuesday throughout the entire city.
-Recycling is picked up every other Tuesday depending what side of Hwy 26 you live on.
+Recycling is picked up every other Tuesday.
 Visit our City Services Page for more information.
 Please direct all of your garbage questions to John’s at 1-888-473-4701.

 When is brush picked up?
 When are bulky items picked up?

 The City of Jefferson Streets Department picks up brush throughout the city once a month.
 The pickup begins the first Monday of every month and will proceed until all of the brush is cleared.
 (During certain times of the year, this may take longer than one week).
 You must have your brush organized in a neat manner so the limbs are all in the same direction.
 This allows the Streets Department quick and easy access to the brush.

 Please contact John’s Disposal for bulky trash collection.
 John’s 1-888-473-4701.